paszu/3DSRepo/Home.md

 **If everything goes according to plan, you will lose no data and end up with everything that you started with (games, nnid, saves, etc will be preserved).**

-The C, K, and T regions shipped with version 4.X which is after the OTP lockout, and as such *cannot* downgrade far enough to get their OTP or use arm9loaderhax.
+The China, Korea, and Taiwan regions shipped with version 4.X which is after the OTP lockout, and as such *cannot* downgrade far enough to get their OTP or use arm9loaderhax.

 A large part of this guide is lengthy NAND dumps and downgrades, so the entire process can take *several* hours thanks to the 3DS's slow processor.